A man got third-degree burns walking on blazing hot sand dunes in Death Valley, rangers say

 The rangers said the visitor was rushed to a hospital in nearby Nevada.
 Because of language issues, the rangers said they were not immediately able to determine whether the 42-year-old Belgian’s flip-flops were somehow broken or were lost at Mesquite Flat Sand Dunes during a short Saturday walk.

 The ground temperature would have been much hotter than the air temperature that day, which was around 123 degrees Fahrenheit (50.5 Celsius).
-Death Valley National Park has seen record highs this summer in the desert that sits 194 feet (59 meters) below sea level near the California-Nevada line.
+Death Valley National Park has seen record highs this summer in the desert that sits below sea level near the California-Nevada line.

 The man’s family called on other visitors to carry him to a parking lot.
 Rangers then drove him to a higher elevation where a medical helicopter would be able to safely land amid extreme temperatures, which reduce roto lift.
 The man was flown to University Medical Center in Las Vegas.